 The idea of a money without a monetary premium makes as much sense as the idea of a book without pages.
-Yet, some goldbugs bizarrely argue that anything with such a premium is in a “bubble”, destined to implode.
-The logical conclusion to this line of thought is that gold must have been overvalued for the past few thousand years, and is long overdue for a crash.
-Moreover, it would follow that money itself should never exist, and that humans should be forever stuck with a system of barter.
+Yet, some gold bugs bizarrely argue that anything with such a premium is in a “bubble” destined to implode.
+The logical conclusion to this line of thought is that gold must have been overvalued for the past few thousand years and is long overdue for a crash.
+Moreover, it would follow that money itself should never exist and that humans should be forever stuck with a barter system.

 The conclusion of this analysis is that Bitcoin’s improvement on gold is two-fold: it discards the counterproductive non-monetary properties while also upgrading the monetary properties.
 The result is the creation of a good that is optimized to be supreme money.